banillie/hm_contact_app/README.md

 - web_1.0_application.
 This is the application in it pre-htmx state.
 (Chapters 1-3)
 - extending_htmx.
 (Chapters 4-5)
+    - created a new html template called contact_values to make code more DRY.
     - Spent ages messing around with the htmx instillation (kept getting a 405 error) - the actual bug was not updating the server side methods in the app routes.
     - I found the app.py code for the inline validation for email values needed re-factoring because the contact email